Hazardous Wastes

 Total number of industries identified Under the Rules

-Total number of industrie closed due to own
+Total number of industries closed due to own

 Total number of registered industries.